 "And (Peter) saw heaven opened and an object like a great sheet bound at the four corners, descending to him and let down to the earth.
 In it were all kinds of four-footed animals of the earth, wild beasts, creeping things, and birds of the air.
 And a voice came to him, "Rise, Peter; kill and eat."
-A huge picnic blanket descends from heaven with all kinds of incredible in-edibles.
-All the entrees are of the non-koshered variety.
+A huge picnic blanket lowers from heaven, but all the entrees are non-koshered.
 Nothing Peter is being offered is on the Jewish menu.

 God's tasty treats fly in the face of what Peter's religion taught him he could munch.
 Yet Peter hears the voice of God that says, "Rise Peter; kill and eat."